Building Cooperative Embodied Agents Modularly with Large Language Models: Introduction

-\begin{itemize}[align=right,itemindent=0em,labelsep=2pt,labelwidth=1em,leftmargin=*,itemsep=0em] \item We conducted the first systematic study on LLMs’ capacity for planning and communication in embodied multi-agent cooperation. \item We introduced a novel framework that utilizes LLMs to build cooperative embodied agents, surpassing strong planning-based methods. \item We conducted a user study to evaluate the possibility of achieving effective and trustworthy human-AI cooperation using LLMs.
+\begin{itemize}[align=right,itemindent=0em,labelsep=2pt,labelwidth=1em,leftmargin=*,itemsep=0em] \item We formalized a challenging multi-agent embodied cooperation problem with decentralized control, complex partial observation, costly communication, and long-horizon multi-objective tasks, and instantiated it in two embodied environments: C-WAH and TDW-MAT. \item We presented a novel cognitive-inspired modular framework that utilizes the strong planning and communication capability of the LLMs to build cooperative embodied agents \textit{CoELA}, surpassing strong planning-based methods. \item We conducted a user study to evaluate the possibility of achieving effective and trustworthy human-AI cooperation using LLMs.

 \end{itemize}